-ArcGIS Pro can take advantage of a rich collection of Python packages.
+ArcGIS Pro provides access to a large collection of Python packages.
 To support Python packages, ArcGIS Pro includes a package management system named conda.
-ArcGIS Pro integrates conda with the Python Package Manager.
+ArcGIS Pro integrates conda with the Package Manager page.
 You can also access conda from a command prompt.

 To further extend the versatility and utility of Python packages, multiple Python environments can coexist on a single workstation, independent of one another.
 Each Python environment can have its own set of packages, allowing you to switch between sets of Python functionality without uninstalling and reinstalling packages each time.